alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial.md

 > You may notice that data you entered yourself in a previous step is gone!
 In a real world situation you of course want to keep your data.
 For that, you have to migrate it from the running application version to the next.
-For this tutorial we provide migration files for each topic, that you can find in the `_tutorial` folder.
+As discussed before, for this tutorial we provide migration files for each topic, that you can find in the `_docs/tutorials` folder.
-You have to copy the `migration.alan` for the step that you are working on, to `migrations\initialization\migration.alan` before deploying your app.
 <!-- More information on migrations can be found in the tutorial *Migrations and deployments*. -->

 > <tutorial folder: `./_docs/tutorials/restaurant1/step_02/`>